Help us to make our dream come true in the Nepali hills, Nepal

 Help

-At the moment we just started our project and to be able to live on the land.
-We have a family house with all the facilities (toilet, water, kitchen, electricity etc).
+At the moment we finished the main house where Maaike & Prakash are living and where we want to welcome guests.
+We also have a family house where you are going to stay.
+It has all the facilities (Nepali toilet, water, kitchen, electricity etc).
 Don't expect Western standard!
 We don't have a throne for your daily foodload..
 We are living a countryside lifestyle.
 We spend lot of the time outside where it is most of the days sunny and warm!
 December & January can be a little bit cold though.

-We have a vegetable garden, which always need some love and attention.
+We have a big vegetable garden, which always need some love and attention.
 Also the animals need care and attention and there is always help appreciated with the household things, like cooking, cleaning, washing etc..

 We don't count hours as workaway hours if you help cooking for dinner or doing the cleaning up after, same for the meals during the weekend if you stay with us.
 We really appreciate it when you help with these tasks! :)